dannymagnus/CI_MS2_Space-Trek/README.md

 ### Feature 2: About Page
 ![About page](docs/features/feature-about-page.png)
-The about page introduces the user to some fun and interesting space facts via an interactive iframe on the desktop site and a modal on a mobile site, these engage the user when they are exploring the site so there is more to the site than just a quiz.
-The page consists of the following features:
+The about page introduces the user to some fun and interesting space facts via an interactive iframe on the desktop site and a modal on a mobile site, these engage the user when they are exploring the site so there is more to the user experience than just a quiz.
+The about page consists of the following features:

 #### Fully interactive 3D iframe

 ![About page](docs/features/feature-about-iframe.png)

-On desktop versions the visitor sees an iframe with a fully interactive solar system model where users can interact and explore the 3D model gaining knowledge about all the planets and moon in the solar system.
+- On desktop versions the visitor sees an iframe with a fully interactive solar system model where users can interact and explore the 3D model gaining knowledge about all the planets and moon in the solar system.

 #### Solar System Planet model
 ![About page](docs/features/feature-about-planet-tool.png)